web-dev137/elevator/README.md

 # Elevator Simulation

-Elevator Operation Model The elevator's logic is as follows: We start from the first floor (if no starting floor is selected) and the direction is not selected, the default is "stay."
-We remove the irrelevant floor from the floor and elevator request sets.
-We move to the next floor depending on the direction.
-If there was a "stay," the elevator stops.
-We select a direction.
-If there are requests in the same direction, we continue moving in the selected direction.
-If there are no requests in the same direction, we select the opposite direction.
-If there are no requests, the elevator stops.
-If it reaches the first or last floor, the elevator also stops.
+## Elevator Operation Model

+The elevator simulation follows these rules:

+- The elevator starts at **floor 1** with the default state **"stay"** if no starting floor or direction is specified.
+- It removes irrelevant requests (calls that are no longer valid based on the current direction and position).
+- The elevator moves to the next floor according to its current direction.
+- If the state was "stay", the elevator stops and processes requests on the current floor.
+- Direction selection logic:
+  - If there are pending requests in the **current direction**, the elevator continues moving in that direction.
+  - If there are no requests in the current direction, it **switches to the opposite direction**.
+  - If there are no requests at all, the elevator stops.
+- The elevator always stops when it reaches the **first floor** or the **top floor** (last floor).

 # Model demonstration example
 ![Alt text](docs/Elevator_rise_from1_to_5_floor.png)